mdmoreau/flextabs/README.md

 npm install flextabs --save
 ```

 UMD is used to support both AMD and CommonJS environments.
-For example, with Browserify you could use `var flextabs = require('flextabs')` at the top of the above script block.
+For example, with Browserify you could use `var flextabs = require('flextabs');` at the top of the above script block.

 ## Example